-- 5.1.1 The following classes are eligible for the Race Ontario championships: - a) Formula 1200 and Formula 1200 Masters - b) Formula 1600 A and Formula 1600 B - c) PIRELLI Tire GT: GT1, GT2, GT3, GT4, GT5 - d) Formula Libre: Formula 4, and Formula cars not listed above plus any formula, sports racers, or Radical Cup cars listed above choosing to participate in this class.
+- 5.1.1 The following classes are eligible for the Race Ontario championships: - a) Toyo Tires Formula 1600 A and Formula 1600 B - b) PIRELLI Tire Super Touring: GT1 and GT2 - c) PIRELLI Tire Grand Touring: GT3, GT4, and GT5 - d) Formula Libre: Formula 4, and Formula cars not listed above plus any formula, sports racers, or Radicals listed above choosing to participate in this class.
+These entrants will run with VARAC Formula Classic grid.
+When Formula Prototype Challenge is not scheduled for an event, those competitors will run in this class. - e) Formula Prototype Challenge: Any open-wheeled or sports racers that have lap times better than 1:25 at Canadian Tire Motorsports Park.